Fail with class

 oversight, right?
 I wish!
 For reasons that I will never understand, there was a pushback

-from the community on introducing an instance for Either
+from the community on introducing an instance for Either, see this ghc issue

 #12160 and the relevant mailing list